webrender/hawaii/index.md

                 description: |
                     This food truck spot has over 20 different trucks for you to sample, and is the center of the town of Kahuku.
 Some of our favorites:
                     * Ono Yo: Tasty frozen yogurt concoctions!
-                    * Badabingsu: Bingsu, or shaved snow, is a korean iced treat.
-Try it if you've already gotten your fill of shaved ice!
                     * Giovanni's Shrimp: The most famous north shore shrimp truck of all.
                     * Mike's Huli Huli Chicken: Delicious, slow roasted rotisserie chicken.
-                    * Raised by the Wave: Tasty vegan dishes.
+                    * Raised by the Waves: Tasty vegan dishes.
                 coords: [21.6782946,-157.952197]
             -   title: Fumi's Kahuku Shrimp
                 description: Giovanni's may be the most well-known, but Fumi's is our favorite stop for north shore shrimp.
 Whether it be here or one of the other venues, garlic shrimp should be a must-try on your north shore journey!